BloclabsHQ/ens-metadata-standard/README.md

 ## Documentation

 - [Detailed Documentation](docs/DOCUMENTATION.md): In-depth information about the contract's architecture and libraries.
+- [ENS Metadata Standard](docs/ENS-METADATA-STANDARD.md): Comprehensive guide to implementing and using the standard.
+- [Foundry Documentation](docs/FoundryDocumentation.md): Information about using Foundry with this project.
 - [EIP Proposal (Draft)](./EIP-xxxx.md): The Ethereum Improvement Proposal for standardizing ENS metadata management.

 ## Installation